 In the rest of the UK, though, it is quite a different story.
 Places such as the South East of England have seen an epic rise of 6.7%.
 That means that the homes in the south of the country are surging in value at an incredible rate.
 In England, the average house costs £295,000.
 That is a massive £140,000 more than the average home in Northern Ireland.
 Of course, this change means that it is harder than ever for young people to get into the property market.
 Over the last few years, it would seem that the market has become more and more popular.

 Houses in the East of the UK

-There is one area that has seen the biggest surge in the housing prices.
+There is one area that has seen the biggest surge in housing prices.
 The east of the UK has seen prices rise by as much as 8.3%.
 That is 2.7% more than the rest of the country.
-Experts are not sure what has lead to this development, but they do have some theories.
-They believe that people have moved out of London, since the houses there are too expensive.
-Instead, people have moved to both the south-east and the east of England.
+Experts are not sure what has led to this development, but they do have some theories.
+They believe that people have moved out of London since the houses there are too expensive.
+Instead, people have moved to both the southeast and the east of England.
 This sudden change means that there has been a high demand for homes in these areas.
-When the demand is high, it pushes the housing prices up.
+When the demand is high, it pushes housing prices up.

 Recovery from the financial crisis

 One of the best things about this change in the market is the fact that it shows how the UK is recovering.
 The 2007 financial crisis left many people in hardship.
 Now, though, there has been a massive development in the country’s economy.
 That means that more and more people can afford to buy houses once again.
 One area in which you can see evidence of this change in Northern Ireland.
 While the houses there are still reasonable, they have seen a 7.4% rise this year.
 It is clear that the country is back on its feet.